Welcome to the Course Creators Academy own_icon

 If you are doing a slide-based course and you are speaking off the cuff, you can even film your whole course in a matter of just a few days.

 Not showing up at all on camera might not be a good idea though.
-You want to make your videos unique and create a connection with the student, so I recommend filming yourself only during the introduction and the conclusion lessons, but not during the main part of your course.
+You want to make your videos unique and create a connection with the students, so I recommend filming yourself only during the introduction and the conclusion lessons, but not during the main part of your course.

 I hope that this helped, if you have any questions about online course creation, please post them on our Course Creator Facebook Group, you have a guaranteed reply there from either myself or one of our online course experts.